avuko/kathe/README.md

-# kathe.py
+# ssdeep correlation with kathe

-## kathe.py store
+## kathe.py

-The storage function(s) add cross-linked info to redis: filename◀ ▶ssdeep◀ ▶sha256◀ ▶context.
+`kathe.py` stores ssdeep hashes in Redis in such a way that relevant correlation (ssdeep compares) between all hashes is possible.
+Because the comparison is done during storage, retrieving all similar ssdeep hashes later is cheap.

-Additionally, unique lists of sha256 hashes,ssdeep hashes and filenames are created, to be able to access all info in the redis store.
+`kathe.py` also stores cross-linked info to redis: any of filename, ssdeep, sha256 and context has pointers to the other three.

-There are a number of "Indeces" which can help you access all data:
+Additionally, unique lists of sha256 hashes,ssdeep hashes, filenames and contexts are created.
+These lists function as "Indeces"which can help you access all data:

 ```
 (smembers) hashes:sha256